Shadow Lords: a roleplaying game about epic Heroes, Immortals, Titans, Angels and Demons…

 The Eternity War

-Behind the facade of everyday life lies a battle that goes on for ages: Demons and Angels are fighting tirelessly behind the scenes to control the evolution of our society and while ancient unnamed powers move their immortal pawns intoxicated by their cosmic power, the timeless Shadow Lords make age-long plans to shape the world according to their vision.
-Source and Abyss, Eternity and Corruption, all the forces fight and change alliances according to the tides of time while the mysterious Vril-ya watch on humanity and struggle to protect reality.
-Behind all this chaos of alliances and betrayals, the Corruptors, residues of another universe and totally alien to our own, unleash their terrible powers and their servants to take the place of the Gods. “
+An ages-long battle hides behind the facade of everyday life: Demons and Angels fighting to control the world, ancient unnamed powers moving their immortal pawns and timeless Shadow Lords crafting age-long plans to shape the world according to their vision.
+The forces of Source and Abyss, Eternity and Corruption, change alliances according to the tides of time while the Avatars struggle to protect our reality.
+Behind alliances and betrayals, the Corruptors, residues of another universe and totally alien to our own, unleash their terrible powers and their servants to take the place of the Gods.